AndyG-unibe/Resample-ReprojectCosmoRea2-6/README.md

 -Downloading datasets directly via Python

--Transform the cummulative precipitation values to hourly precipitation values
+-Transforming the cummulative precipitation values to hourly precipitation values

 -Resampling of Cosmo-Rea2 (2x2km grid) to a 1x1km grid and Cosmo-Rea6 (6x6km grid) to a 2x2km grid